github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-go.rst

     }

-We need to add a tuple to the ``sourceModel``\(namespace, type, subtypes, name, signature, ext, output, kind, provenance) extensible predicate by updating a data extension file.
+We need to add a tuple to the ``sourceModel``\(package, type, subtypes, name, signature, ext, output, kind, provenance) extensible predicate by updating a data extension file.

 .. code-block:: yaml